zarthur/CSCC-Fundamentals-Android-Notes/week_15/readme.md

 `/todos/api/v1.0/todo/update/<ID>` endpoint to send the update to the server.

 Once the method is written, demonstrate it's functionality by adding code to the Main.main() method from the last example in class.
+Because the update method requires that the *Todo* instance have an ID, it should be created using the exisitng method to get a *Todo* by ID.